In this article, I’ll use examples to answer a few of the most frequently asked questions about 200W solar panels, such as:

 How much energy does a 200-watt solar panel produce?

 A 200 watt solar panel produces between 700Wh and 1300Wh of daily energy.
-Other than the wattage rating of the solar panel, the amount of energy it produces each day will depend on your location (location of installation) and weather conditions.
+Other than the wattage rating of the solar panel, the amount of energy it produces on a given day will depend on its location (location of installation) and weather conditions on that given day.

-Here’s a map of the yearly average peak sun hours that different locations in the U.S. have access to:
+Here’s a map of the yearly average peak sun hours that different locations in the U.S. have access to each day:

 Location 1: Houston, Texas.

-Assuming a 200 watts solar panel is facing south, the yearly average of peak sun hours it would receive per day is around 5 hours.
+Assuming a 200 watts solar panel is facing south, the yearly average of peak sun hours it would receive per day is around 5 Peak Sun Hours (per day).

 Location 2: Portland, Oregon.

-If the same 200 watt solar panel is facing south but installed somewhere in Portland, Oregon, it would only get around 4 hours of daily peak sun hours.
+If the same 200 watt solar panel is facing south but installed somewhere in Portland, Oregon, it would only get around 4 daily peak sun hours.

 You can also use monthly averages to predict energy production for a particular month.
 For example, in this location, a 200W solar panel would – on average – produce 828 Wh/day of energy in January.